bae4969/UpbitDealer/README.md

 	Precautions

-		1. This DOES NOT solve everything.
-Eventually, the price goes up and then gain profit.

-		2. Above all, DO NOT trust this program.
+		1. Above all, DO NOT trust this program.
 IF YOU LOSE MONEY, IT'S 'YOUR FAULT' TO USE IT.

+		2. This DOES NOT solve everything.
+Eventually, first the price increase and then you can get yield.
+This means this doesn't make money.

-		3. I tring to do not make erros and test several times, but don't trust it entirely as there may be errors.
+		3. I tring to do not make erros and test several times, but don't trust this entirely as there may be errors.
 So, DO NOT perform strange manipulations, which increases the possibility of errors.
 That is a useless act and only your damage will occur.

-		4. Characteristic of upbit api is it returns accurate results, but the number of requests per second is very low.
+		4. Characteristic of upbit api is this returns accurate results, but the number of requests per second is very low.
 Api limit are based on ip address and account.
 So DO NOT open 'trader' and many 'chart' at the same time.